Sesc0/FinTech-Case-Study/readme.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
 Robinhood implemented features such as margin, options, credit spreads, crypto,  and fractional shares making them big competitors.
-My suggestion is Robinhood needs to start inflitrating the market of professional investors.
-One form of doing so is offering more such as forex, mutual funds, and shorting.
-Another feature Robinhood can add is advanced charting.
+My suggestion for features to add are premium-subscription investment and retirement advice and adding advanced charting for all users.

 * Why do you think that offering this product or service would benefit the company?